SeongjinPark/RDFNet/README.md

 - OOM may occur for RDF-152 with the image scale larger than 1.0 on different environtment (e.g., Titan Xp, CUDA 8.0, CUDNN v6)

 # Citation
+- We would like to thank Guosheng Lin [3] for invaluable help.
 [1] @InProceedings{Park_2017_ICCV,
 author = {Park, Seong-Jin and Hong, Ki-Sang and Lee, Seungyong}, title = {RDFNet: RGB-D Multi-Level Residual Feature Fusion for Indoor Semantic Segmentation},